 Chaleo died in 2012, was a recluse, and didn’t partake in an interview for the last 30 years of his life.
-I tell you this to assure you that my research isn’t inadequate when I say that he was born sometime between 1922-1932 somewhere in the middle of Thailand.
+He was born sometime between 1922-1932 somewhere in the middle of Thailand.
 His parents raised ducks and traded fruit.
 Chaleo had little formal education and moved to Bangkok to become an antibiotics salesman.
 Then he quit and set up his own small pharmaceutical company, TC Pharmaceuticals in the early 1960s.
 Later on, after a claimed vision of “divine inspiration,” he developed the energy-boosting drink: Krating Daeng, first introduced in 1976.
 The logo depicts two large, red bulls charging at each other, which are not cattle, but wild gaur.
-Hmm, sounds familiar.

 (Tangent: Chaleo’s son said he never heard the words difficult or impossible come out of this father’s mouth.)

 “Hey Chaleo, this is Dietrich, the toothpaste salesman you met last week.
 I-”

 “Who is this?”

 “I like your product.
 I think we can-”

 “I don’t have time for this.
 You-”

 “I’ll put up 500,000 dollars for a company that I’d like to start with you.
 If you put up $500,000 as well, I’ll give you 51% ownership.
 I believe my idea can make millions.
 I know a lot about marketing.”

 “Meet me for lunch tomorrow.
 Give me 30 minutes of your time and I’ll explain my idea.”